ParemTech-Inc/aioptdevices/README.md

 <!-- ABOUT THE PROJECT -->
 ## About This Project

-This package allows polling of the PTDevices servers for device data via the token API.
+This package allows polling the PTDevices servers for device data via the token API.
 See [Token API Docs](https://support.paremtech.com/portal/en/kb/articles/api-options#Token_API).
-It was developed for use in the PTDevices Home Assistant Integration, but can be used for other projects too.
+It was developed for use in the PTDevices Home Assistant Integration but can be used for other projects.
 It offers both a command line tool and a library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>